CarlosZiegler/zodios-stack/README.md

+🚧 **WORK IN PROGRESS** 🚧

+Please note that this project is currently under development.
+Functionality may change and there may be many bugs!

 # Turborepo Starter with Zodios

-This is an official starter Turborepo enhanced with Zodios, a REST API toolbox that offers end-to-end type safety.
+This is an starter Turborepo enhanced with Zodios, a REST API toolbox that offers end-to-end type safety.

 ## Stack